ninenines/cowboy/README.md

 This is especially useful for long-polling functionality, as Cowboy will handle process hibernation and timeouts properly, preventing mistakes if you were to write the code yourself.
-An handler of that kind can be defined like this:
+A handler of that kind can be defined like this:

 ``` erlang
 -module(my_loop_handler).